Alexiush/ML-Agents-Modular/README.md

 It also requires [SerializeReferenceExtensions](https://github.com/mackysoft/Unity-SerializeReferenceExtensions) and [VYaml](https://github.com/hadashiA/VYaml) packages.

-You need to install a python library as well.
+You need to install a [python library](https://github.com/Alexiush/modular-ml-agents) with `pip install modular-ml-agents` as well.

 ### Agent Graphs

-Agent Graphs allow to create a "blueprint" of the agent's model: expected sensors input, how it is processed and passed to the action model.
+Agent graphs allow to create a "blueprint" of the agent's model: expected sensors input, how it is processed and passed to the action model.
+To create one use `Create>Agents>AgentGraph`

-It is a blueprint as it is ready to accept dynamic amount of valid sensors and actuators.
+Agent graph is a blueprint as it is ready to accept dynamic amount of valid sensors and actuators which is done by introducing a second batch dimension that is channels.
+You do not need to work with it on the graph, but you should be aware of the second batch dimension when creating new layers or nodes.

 Base nodes are `Source`, `Sensor`, `Brain`, `Actuator`, `Consumer`.